 A simple and quick 15 minute black garlic shirataki noodles recipe that’s packed with sweet garlicky smoky flavours with oodles of health benefits in there somewhere.
 But honestly, it’s all about the taste isn’t it? 🙂

 It’s always a fun time whenever we visit my mom and dad in Toronto.
 I always come home with new goodies and ingredients to play with since they themselves also love to eat and try new things.
 It’s almost guaranteed that whenever I come home, I come home with a big haul of food that can feed me for weeks.
-Must be a parental thing to make sure their kids are well fed.
-I’m not complaining, food is always welcomed and it’s our parents way to show they care.
+Must be a parental thing to make sure their kids are fattened up and well fed.
+I’m not complaining!

 Note: I am planning on changing up and rearranging the site soon with a ‘pantry’ section.
 I love showcasing all the cool neat stuff I have come across!
 Some of them common – some of them not so common, but what might seem common to me might not be common to you so I thought it might be a fun way for me to write about it to show you so we can learn about new ingredients 🙂